vrolo001/Linear-Regression/README.md

 # Linear-Regression
-Exercises form the HarvardX course, started 05/09/19, in progress
+Exercises form the HarvardX course, started 05/09/19 and ended 23/09/19

 This course is the 7th in the Data Science edx certificate, but was taken third due to linear regression being a skill highly used during my PhD studies, where I wanted to start using R when performing analyses with my own data.
 Because I skipped some courses, some exercises where